rixx/books.rixx.de/data/reviews/charles-stross/the-rhesus-chart/index.md

 We meet Mhari again!
 Bob is amazingly grown-up about it.
 Everybody realizes they get played early on … and still: people die.
 A lot of them.
 Including <span class="spoilers">Angleton</span>.
 Because their opponent is a century-old PHANG.

 Written very smoothly, Stross is really in his element here.
-Feels effortless, and is easy to read.
+Effortless, and is easy to read.